neurogym/neurogym/docs/envs.md

 stimEv : Controls the difficulty of the experiment. (def: 1.)

+Tags: perceptual, 2-alternative, supervised setting.

 ### Reaching1D task ###

-Logic: The agent has to reproduce the angle indicated
-         by the observation.
+Logic: The agent has to reproduce the angle indicated by the observation.

 Reference paper: